One would never know this picture was taken in the darkest season of my life.

 As my swollen eyes and chaffed nose stared back at me in the rearview mirror, my car escorted me to a park across town where I sat on a bench and watched the leaves dance at the whim of the wind.

 I don’t recall how long I sat, but I can still feel the moment the leaves swept under my feet and whispered, “shape us into hearts.”
-An hour later, I had crafted 21 hearts, one for each year of my marriage.
+An hour later, upon a mile stretch of walking path, I had crafted 21 hearts, one for each year of my marriage.

 It wasn’t easy at first, but while pushing the leaves into shape with my feet, I called out a blessing of gratitude for the gifts of our union; my beautiful children, happy memories, his family, growing through our trials.
 One or two hearts later, I became overwhelmed by the abundance of gifts that bubbled to surface.